If you’ve ever actively tried to lose weight, you know how important it is to track your progress.

-Across the bottom of the app, you’ll find a few different features including the “Food Finder” barcode and the main “Tracker” home tab.
+Across the bottom of the app, you’ll find a few different features including the “Scanner” barcode and the main “Tracker” home tab.
 On this page, you’ll see how many calories you have left for the day.
 You can also click the plus sign at the bottom to add water, food, exercises, mood, hunger, weight, sleep or additional notes.
+You can see an overview of your daily nutrition analysis for free, but many of the detailed tracking features are reserved for paying members.
 Unfortunately, the free version doesn’t allow you to log body measurements.

 The app also allows you to choose how often you receive motivation notifications designed to help you achieve your goals: every meal, once a day, once a week or not at all.